Encourage Physical Activity

 - Discover free and low-cost physical activity options near your home (parks, bike paths, hiking trails, tennis courts or community swimming pools).

-- Spend an afternoon at the local playground or the zoo.
+- Spend an afternoon at the local playground.

 - Play a round of miniature golf together.